 A perfect example of a non-standard keyboard cable is the Lenovo T61 ThinkPad laptop.
 The keyboard has a 44 pin connector attached to the end of the FPC cable (see picture above).
-I really like the feel of this keyboard so it was worth the effort to make a special Teensy 3.2 circuit board shown below.
+I really like the feel of this keyboard so it was worth the effort to make the special Teensy 3.2 and LC circuit boards shown below.

+The Teensy 3.2 circuit board scans the keyboard plus the dedicated Fn key, drives three LED status signals, and controls the Trackpoint with PS/2 Clock, Data, and Reset signals.
+The Teensy LC has fewer I/O signals and they are not 5 volt tolerant which required adding a reset generator plus level translators to the board.
+I also wired the Fn switch into the matrix so it can be scanned without a dedicated input pin.
+The Caps Lock LED status signal is supported but not the Scroll or Num Lock.
 There are at least three web sites that detail how to make a USB controller for a Lenovo keyboard.
 An Instructable from rampadc uses a connector board with some glue logic and wires to an Arduino.
 A later Instructable from rampadc uses a single board with an MSP430 microcontroller.
 Mark Furland from Tome uses a connector board with wires to an Arduino.
 Mark's web site states that a Digikey WM6787CT-ND connector will work with the keyboard FPC cable.
 This saved me from having to unsolder the connector from the motherboard.
 It was pretty easy to search online and find a schematic for this laptop due to its popularity.
 Without the schematic or the info from rampadc, I would have been doing a lot of probing with an ohm meter to determine the ground pins and narrow down which pins needed to be scanned for the key matrix.
-I designed the board so that the I/O pins from the Teensy 3.2 are connected to the 8 bit input bus, 16 bit output bus, dedicated Fn switch, and the Trackpoint PS/2 signals.
-I modified my Matrix Decoder 3p2 scanning software to only scan the input and output pins.
-Running the matrix decoder software produced a connection list that was turned into a key matrix table using the same steps described earlier in this Instructable.
-I wrote a Teensyduino USB keyboard routine based on the matrix table and I also got the trackpoint working.
-All of the files for the T61 keyboard controller are located at my Github repo including a PDF project description.
-The keyboard and Teensy USB controller card are shown below.
+I modified the Matrix_Decoder scanning software for both boards to only scan the input and output pins.
+This produced a connection list that was turned into a key matrix table using the same steps described earlier in this Instructable.
+I wrote Teensyduino USB keyboard routines for both boards that include the Trackpoint.
+The files for the Teensy 3.2 and LC controllers are located at my Github repo.
+Both folders have detailed PDF project descriptions.
+The keyboard and Teensy 3.2 USB controller card is shown below.